-On December 17, 2020, the Company acquired Teton Opportunities Inc. ("Teton"), a private company incorporated under the laws of British Columbia, Canada who holds an option agreement with Altius Resources Inc. ("Altius") for the Wilding Lake Project ("Wilding Lake") located in the Province of Newfoundland, Canada.
+On December 17, 2020, the Company acquired Teton Opportunities Inc. ("Teton"), a private company incorporated under the laws of British Columbia, Canada which held an option agreement with Altius Resources Inc. ("Altius") for the Wilding Lake Project ("Wilding Lake") located in the Province of Newfoundland, Canada.
 The total purchase price of \$2,042,533 was effected by way of share exchange whereby Canterra issued 9,677,250 Canterra shares and 4,398,750 Canterra warrants in exchange for all the issued and outstanding securities held by Teton shareholders.
-Teton is now a wholly owned subsidiary of the Company.
-The Company's acquisition of Teton is being accounted for as an acquisition of net assets of this entity.
-Total consideration for the acquisition and the allocation of the consideration to the assets and liabilities acquired are as follows:
+Teton is now a wholly owned subsidiary of the Company and the Company satisfied the option agreement to own 100% of the property.
+The property is subject to a 2% Net Smelter Return ("NSR") payable to Altius and 1.5% NSR payable to the original property owners.
+The Company may buyback 1% of the NSR held by the original property owners by payment of \$1,000,000.